ddsbook/blog/2014/drafts/crls-heartbleed-and-the-sad-state-of-ssl.md

 We've teased out some graphs on Twitter the other day and *could* have just posted end-to-end code here.
 Rather than do that, we're issuing a DDS reader challenge!
 Winning is simple!
 Just provide a **complete solution** to the following requirements and you'll be entered to win a **signed copy of our book**.
 All you have to do to enter is send an e-mail to `contest at datadrivensecurity dot info` with a link to a [GitHub Gist](https://gist.github.com/) (any language/platform within reason), an iPython Notebook (via the [iPython Notebook Viewer](http://nbviewer.ipython.org/)) or [RPubs](https://rpubs.com/) that does the following:

-- has a script/program uses the CSV provided (or a better one you can find or create that has even more issuers) that downloads the CRLs and generates a data file or database records that have (at a minmum) `timestamp`, `issuer` & `reason` fields (you can include more if you want)
+- has a script/program that uses the CSV provided (or a better one you can find or create that has even more issuers) that downloads the CRLs and generates a data file or database records that have (at a minmum) `timestamp`, `issuer` & `reason` fields (you can include more if you want)
-- has one more more additioanl scripts/programs that performs analyses and generates charts with explanations that tells the story of what CRL revocations looked like before **and** after the Heartbleed "crisis".
+- has one or more additional scripts/programs that performs analyses and generates charts with explanations that tells the story of what CRL revocations looked like before **and** after the Heartbleed "crisis".
 At a minimum, you **must** show by-day, by-hour, by-issuer and by-reason views
 - extra consideration will be given to submissions that are repeatable (i.e. not one-off scripts)

-Once we receive the e-mail, you'll get a confirmation response (ping us on Twitter if you don't get a response as we don't control the e-mail forwarder at GoDaddy, and--well--it's *GoDaddy*).
+Once we receive the e-mail, you'll get a confirmation response (ping us on Twitter if you don't get a response as it's a GoDaddy forwarder).

 Make sure you don't blather out the URL you provide to us before the contest!
 We'll publish **all** working entries in the post that announces the winner.
 If you already have a copy of our book or [acquire a copy](http://bit.ly/ddsec) to help with the contest, we'll work out another book-prize (preferably from Wiley Press :-) with you.